MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

   src="2023-in-review/music-gear.jpg"
   caption="A bigger apartment helped managing all this gear" %}

-### Exercising
+### Working Out

-I started the year knowing I exercising was something I _needed_ to do (and had set as a goal for the year), but I didn't _want_ to do it.
+I started the year knowing exercising was something I _needed_ to do (and had set as a goal for the year), but I, honestly, didn't _want_ to do it.
 Mid-April, my wife hired a nutritionist for me, so I had to start exercising.
-I used my apartment's gym, and aimed for around 3 sessions a week.
+I used my condo's gym, and aimed for around 3 sessions a week.

 I did that for about a month and a half, but I got my hand cut while doing the dishes 🤦🏽‍♂️.
 I already had made some progress, so that injury got me upset because I knew I'd quickly lose it.
-I stopped exercising for about 4 months, when I decided I wasn't living the life I wanted to live, so I got back.
+That frustration (+ the healing time) made me stop exercising for about 4 months, when I decided I wasn't living the life I wanted to live, so I got back.

 {%
   include figure.html